Executive Summary of the ITU-T Study Group 20 Meeting and

 ITU-T SG20 Regional Group for Eastern Europe, Central Asia and Transcaucasia (ITU-T SG20RG-EECAT)

-The report of the SG20RG-EECAT meeting, 4-5 June 2018 (Saint Petersburg, Russian Federation) was presented as contained in
+- The report of the ITU-T SG20RG-EECAT meeting held from 20 to 21 June 2017 in Saint Petersburg, Russian Federation was presented as contained in

 Joint Coordination Activity on Internet of Things and Smart Cities and Communities (JCA-IoT and SC&C)

-The twentieth meeting of the JCA-IoT and SC&C took place on 6 December 2018 under the Chairmanship of Hyoung Jun Kim.
-All the meeting documents can be found
+The eighteenth meeting of the JCA-IoT and SC&C took place on 7 September 2017 under the Chairmanship of Hyoung Jun Kim.
+All the meeting documents can be found here.

-here.
-The Final Report of the 20th JCA-IoT and SC&C meeting can be found here (also
+The Final Report of the 18th JCA-IoT and SC&C meeting can be found here (also

 Collaboration matters and information sharing